Axiom of infinity: Alternative method

 This definition is convenient because the principle of induction immediately follows: If $I \subseteq \omega$ is inductive, then also $\omega \subseteq I$, so that $I = \omega$.

-Both these methods produce systems which satisfy the axioms of second-order arithmetic, since the axiom of power set allows us to quantify over the power set of $\omega$, as in second-order logic.
+Both these methods produce systems that satisfy the axioms of second-order arithmetic, since the axiom of power set allows us to quantify over the power set of $\omega$, as in second-order logic.
 Thus they both completely determine isomorphic systems, and since they are isomorphic under the identity map, they must in fact be equal.

 An apparently weaker version

 Some old texts use an apparently weaker version of the axiom of infinity, to wit:

-This says that there is an element in x and for every element y of x there is another element of x which is a strict superset of y.
+This says that x is non-empty and for every element y of x there is another element z of x such that y is a subset of z and y is not equal to z.
 This implies that x is an infinite set without saying much about its structure.
 However, with the help of the other axioms of ZF, we can show that this implies the existence of ω.
-First, if we take the powerset of any infinite set x, then that powerset will contain elements which are subsets of x of every finite cardinality (among other subsets of x).
+First, if we take the powerset of any infinite set x, then that powerset will contain elements that are subsets of x of every finite cardinality (among other subsets of x).
 Proving the existence of those finite subsets may require either the axiom of separation or the axioms of pairing and union.
 Then we can apply the axiom of replacement to replace each element of that powerset of x by the initial ordinal number of the same cardinality (or zero, if there is no such ordinal).
 The result will be an infinite set of ordinals.
 Then we can apply the axiom of union to that to get an ordinal greater than or equal to ω.